jschmid1/gopro_as_webcam_on_linux/README.md

 ## Start on boot

+> ! you can use install.sh's `--auto` flag to install the service

 It's rather annoying to start this script every time you start up your PC.
 This is why I provided an example `service` file in this repository.

 **Note that the GoPro needs to be plugged in and be in 'standby' mode (Charger symbol) when the computer boots**